MJKWoolnough/gedcom/README.md

 }
 ```

-HeaderSource is a GEDCOM structure type
+HeaderSource is a GEDCOM structure type.

 #### type Individual